Sid72020123/scratchconnect/README.md

   by [@Sid72020123](https://scratch.mit.edu/users/Sid72020123/) on Scratch

 ```
-I thank all this people.
+I thank all these people.
 - Owner (Sid72020123)
 ```